kubawis128/PAIGrandFinale/docs/FeatureMatrix.md

 `position` - What is the progress of the bar from 0 to 100

 `sliderType` - Whether it is `vertical` or `horizontal`

+## HTMLElement

+`HTMLtag` - specifies what will the HTML tag will be